-Outside of the volume level and the raucous social scene, the big difference between craps at live and online casinos in Michigan is the graphic interface you see on the screen when you play online only mimics the roll of the dice.
+Outside of the volume level and the raucous social scene, the big difference between craps at live and online casinos is the graphic interface you see on the screen when you play online only mimics the roll of the dice.
 Plus, you don’t bet with actual casino chips online.

-In fact, Michigan online casinos don’t use real dice or casino chips at all.
+In fact, online casinos don’t use real dice or casino chips at all.
 The outcome of each roll is determined by a computerized random number generator and betting is done by clicking on the wagers of your choice on a virtual felt.

 The craps played at Michigan land-based casinos is the same dice game played in casinos throughout the world.

 Since there are so many different bets you can make at varying odds, it’s hard to define the game’s Return to Player (RTP).
 Craps is a different game for different people depending on how they bet.

 What we do know is that basic bets like the Pass Line (98.59% RTP), Don’t Pass (98.64% RTP), Come (98.59% RTP), and Don’t Come (98.64% RTP) have a relatively low house edge.

 Plus, the Pass/Don’t Pass odds have no house edge at all, making it one of the best bets in the entire casino.

 This is why most people judge a craps game based on the maximum Pass/Don’t Pass odds bets available.
 The bigger the max, the better the game.

 There are a variety of additional single and multi-roll bets, some offering decent payouts.
 However, they all come with a higher house edge than the basic bets offer, and playing them will only drive down the game’s overall RTP.